Clara-Pacheco/nlw-expert-reactjs/README.md

 </div>

 <div align="center">
-Feito com 💜 por Clara 🚀
+Made with 💜 by Clara 🚀
 </div>
 </p>